Abbas Ahmad Atwi: International career

 In 2002, Atwi played for the Lebanon Olympic team at the 2002 Asian Games, scoring a goal in an 11–0 win against Afghanistan.

-He made his senior debut for Lebanon in a match against Jordan in 2002.
-Atwi played in the 2006, 2010 and 2014 FIFA World Cup qualifiers.
-Atwi played his last international match in 2016.
+Atwi made his senior debut for Lebanon in a match against Jordan in 2002, and took part in the 2006, 2010 and 2014 FIFA World Cup qualifiers.
+He played his last international match in 2016.

+Managerial career

+In February 2024, Atwi returned to Nejmeh as an assistant manager to Dragan Jovanović.
+They eventually lead Nejmeh to win the 2023–24 Lebanese Premier League.

 Personal life

 Atwi is not related to fellow Lebanese footballer Abbas Ali Atwi, who is also known as Onika.